mvertes/mvertes.github.io/yaegi-internals/readme.md

 ![figure 6: frame organization](frame1.drawio.svg)

-The memory management performed by the interpreter consists to create a global frame at a new session (the top of the stack), populated with all global values (constants, types, variables and functions).
+The memory management performed by the interpreter consists of creating a global frame at a new session (the top of the stack), populated with all global values (constants, types, variables and functions).
 At each new interpreted function call, a new frame is pushed on the stack,